-West metro elections: Orono mayoral challenger leading over incumbent in race that drew big money
+West metro elections: Orono mayoral challenger wins in race that drew big money

-In other notable west metro races, a newcomer was ahead of an incumbent for Plymouth City Council and the Edina mayor’s seat appeared secure.
+In other notable west metro races, Plymouth chose two new City Council members and the Edina mayor’s seat appeared secure.

 The Minnesota Star Tribune